 About the Trinidad Scorpion Butch T Pepper

-While the pepper is indigenous to Tobago and Trinidad, it was propagated in the United States by Butch Taylor in 2011, who provided seeds to Neil Smith of The Hippy Seed Company and Marcel de Wit, from the Chilli Factory, both in Australia.
+While the pepper is indigenous to Tobago and Trinidad, it was propagated in the United States by Butch Taylor, founder of Zydeco Hot Sauce, in 2011, who provided seeds to Neil Smith of The Hippy Seed Company and Marcel de Wit, from the Chilli Factory, both in Australia.
 Smith named the peppers after Butch Taylor.

 The previous record holder was the Naga Viper, measuring 1.38 million Scoville Heat Units (SHU).
 It is possible that the Naga Viper is really a Scorpion Pepper, but his is hotter.